 Mask making is done by masters of the craft and only a handful are considered the best.
-One of the artist's that has an amazing store and design shop across the small cobblestone walkway from each other is, Hamid, owner of Ca' del Sol.
+One of the artist's that has an amazing store and a design shop across the small cobblestone walkway from each other, is Hamid, owner of Ca' del Sol.
 His designs are not only masks to wear but art work that can grace the walls of your home, office, or business.
 Every type of mask is made by Hamid and his staff and you will find Hamid in his store to help you decide which mask style, size, and shape is best for you.
 If you plan to be in Venice during the "Carnival" stop by and see the beautiful and the grotesque masks that are available to purchase as well as costumes to wear.
-If you visit Venice anytime of the year, the mask makers shops are a must see to re-live the past customs of Venice and prepare for the future fun making days of Carneval.
+If you visit Venice anytime of the year, the mask makers shops are a must see to re-live the past customs of Venice and prepare for the future fun making days of Carnevale.
 Ca' del Sol is located at Castello, 4964 (S. Zaccaria-Fond.
 Osmarin).
 Look for Hamid and his craftsperson, Mercedes, and say hello from travelgourmet.

 The whole city becomes colorful and spectacular when the citizens celebrate their Carnival.

 The Venice Carnival is one of the most famous celebrations, not only in Italy but worldwide, it has nothing to do with other Carnival celebrations, such as the carnivals of Brazil.